Article I: Name

 nursing that meets the following criteria:

 a.
-Legal authorization to grant the credential to which the program leads;
+Authorization to grant the credential to which

 Section 3.
 Emeritus, Honorary, and Honorary Associate Membership